qqself/qqself/README.md

 **No lock in**

 It's open source, language is simple to parse, sync server is easy to replicate.
 Maybe just use the language and keep the data in plain text files.

-## Status

-Proof of concept.
-While language and parser is defined most of the work happening right now around sync server and PWA functionality